Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

 Lauren Morse: Co-host of The DIY Animation Podcast

-Her own full-time project is a traditionally animated 2D short called Syd & Squid, about two best buds – a surfer and a giant squid – and all the rad adventures and silly trouble they get up to.
+Her funnest personal project to date is her traditionally animated short Syd & Squid, about two best buds –- a surfer and a giant squid –- and all the rad adventures and silly trouble they get up to.
+Right now, she’s enjoying experimenting with Syd & Squid gifs, and just how DIY she can go with them.

-If there is a moment when she’s not thinking about projects, she’ll happily watch the sunlight through the trees, or catch up on the women’s pro surfing.
+If there’s a moment when she’s not thinking about projects, you’ll find her skating down the beach, watching the sunlight through the trees, or catching up on the women’s pro surfing.

 Amanda Duarte: Co-host of Brasilustrando